MaJerle/stm32-usart-uart-dma-rx-tx/projects/README.md

 # Examples

 All examples were originally developed on `NUCLEO-F413ZH` development board in configuration:

+- Developed in TrueSTUDIO and may be directly opened there
+- Use of LL drivers
 - USART settings
     - `USART3`, `115200` bauds, `1` stop bit, no-parity
     - STM32 TX pin: `PD8`